-Status Bar.
-Turns the status bar at the bottom of the main window on and off.

-Graphs.
-The Graphs menu item opens a submenu, which allows any or all of the Results Graphs to be viewed.
-The Show Graphs button on the main toolbar displays all graphs.

-RC or PT Summary.
-Allows you to see result graphs for moments, forces, reinforcement and stresses (PT mode only) for each load combination and envelope.
-Also it displays the report summary sheet and DXF export option of the combination of th
+- Status Bar Turns the status bar at the bottom of the main window on and off. - Graphs The Graphs menu item opens a submenu, which allows any or all the Results Graphs to be viewed.
+The Show Graphs button on the main toolbar displays all graphs. ↓ - RC or PT Summary Allows you to see result graphs for moments, forces, reinforcement, and stresses (PT mode only) for each load combination and envelope.
+Also, it displays the report summary sheet Z and DXF export option D .

-3.1.4 Options Menu
+3.2.4 Options Menu